Business Motivation Model (BMM)

-This article explains the Business Motivation Model (BMM) in a practical way.
+Business Motivation Model: this article explains the Business Motivation Model (BMM) in a practical way.
 After reading it, you understand the core of this strategy theory.

-What are the Business Motivation Model (BMM)?
+What is the Business Motivation Model (BMM)?

 In 2000, the American Business Rules Group (BRG) published ‘Organizing Business Plans’.
 It discusses and explains the Business Motivation Model (BMM).